 • Disfigurement and scarring

 Victims of fatal dog bite injuries can’t fight for themselves.
-Our lawyers can help their families fight to recover damages for wrongful death.
+A knowledgeable attorney can help families fight to recover damages for wrongful death.

-If you were injured or lost a loved one, reach out to our Tampa dog bite attorneys for legal advice today.
+If you were injured or lost a loved one, reach out to a Tampa dog bite attorney for legal advice today.

 Can I Recover Damages If I’m Being Blamed for a Dog Bite or Animal Attack in Florida?